ap0phasi/DeltaDuckDistributed/README.md

-# SordDB: A Distributed DeltaLake+DuckDB Dashboard
+# Sord: a Pocket-Sized Data Fabric using distributed DuckDB workers

+> **sord**
+> */sɔːd/*
+> _noun_
+> 1. A flock of mallard ducks.

-A lightweight, distributed platform for data analysis demonstrating integration of Vue 3 with Vite and Vuetify for the frontend, a robust Python WebSocket backend, and advanced data handling using DeltaTables and DuckDB.
+A lightweight, distributed platform for data analysis demonstrating integration of Vue 3 with Vite and Vuetify for the frontend, a robust Python WebSocket backend, and advanced data handling using DeltaTables, Postgres, and DuckDB.
 This project aims to provide seamless real-time data querying with distributed DeltaLake and DuckDB workers, all separately containerized with Docker for scalability and responsiveness.

 ## Overview